The Ultimate Glossary of Elearning Terms

 A database that stores, manages and performs analysis on learning data.
 An LRS can be part of a Learning Management System (LMS) that supports the xAPI data format, or a standalone system.

-A key example is Learning Locker, the most widely installed LRS in the world.
+A key example is Learning Pool LRS, the most widely installed LRS in the world.

 The ability of computer programs to gather information and utilize it to make decisions without being explicitly programmed to do so.
 Personalized product or content recommendations in services such as Amazon or Netflix are a key example of machine learning.